AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   performing slew maneuvers.
 - updated :ref:`inertial3DSpin` to make the attitude input message optional, updated documentation to be RST only and more descriptive of the associated math, and changed the module variable ``omega_spin`` to ``omega_RR0_R0``
+- enables the message ``recorder()`` module to function if the message structure contains structures itself.

 Version 2.0.2
 -------------